PirminHndlg/FW-Msg/README.md

 - `logos/`

 ## License
-FW-Msg is licensed under the MIT License.
+Volunteer.solutions is licensed under the MIT License.
 This means you can do whatever you want with the code as long as you keep the license.

 ## Contact
 For questions or suggestions, you can reach me at [admin@volunteer.solutions](mailto:admin@volunteer.solutions).